Owner/approver: Group Director HR

 Statements relating to issues that only apply to the employee’s own working conditions, such as professional disagreements and terms, are not defined as whistleblowing.

-Employees can whistleblow orally or in writing, with their full name or anonymously.
-The whistleblowing report should contain relevant information, including persons involved, any witnesses and relevant evidence.
+People can whistleblow orally or in writing, with their full name or anonymously.
+Lerøy have both an external whistleblowing channel for persons outside the company and an internal whistle blowing channel for employees The whistleblowing report should contain relevant information, including persons involved, any witnesses and relevant evidence.

-If you prefer to issue such reports orally, you shall as a main rule contact your immediate superior.
-If you feel this is difficult, you can contact your immediate superior’s manager, the local HR Department or the local employee representative/safety representative.
+Employees who reports reports orally, shall as a main rule contact their immediate superior.
+If this feels difficult, the employee can contact their immediate superior’s manager, the local HR Department or the local employee representative/safety representative.
 Oral whistleblowing reports are registered in Lerøy's digital whistleblowing channel by the person who receives the report.

 Lerøy has established a digital channel for whistleblowing, which allows persons to remain anonymous.
 Whistleblowers who choose to be anonymous should note that they will not receive feedback regarding follow-up and management of the report.